Orthotic Treatment of Plantar Fasciitis

 Plantar Fasciitis is inflammation of the attachment point of the plantar fascia (fibrous tissue/aponeurosis) to the calcaneus (a bone in the heel) and can occur for a number of reasons, with the most common being excessive loading.

-We employ highly-skilled Orthotists who are well-placed to assist patients with plantar fasciitis, with the ideal outcome being that the patient makes a full recovery.
+As orthotists, we are well-placed to assist patients with plantar fasciitis, with the ideal outcome being that the patient makes a full recovery.

 Orthotics for Plantar Fasciitis